cvanh/stardew_valley_mitm/notes.md

 ```

 ## example packet
 unfragmented packet used to communicate which game lidgren is running for.
+This is usually send as the first handshake.
 The len is 0x000d which is 13 chars
 ```
        1  2  3  3  4  4  begin packet
 0000   84 00 00 d0 00 0d 53 74 61 72 64 65 77 56 61 6c   ......StardewVal